 - Dotted with chocolate and chocolate chips

-- These don't taste like some dense pumpkin cake (like most pumpkin cookie recipe out there)
+- These don't taste like some dense pumpkin cake (like most pumpkin cookie recipes out there)

 I realized we don't really need an egg in pumpkin cookies.
-I tried so many recipes with eggs and result were cookies that tasted like muffins!
+I tried so many recipes with eggs and result were cookies that tasted like muffin tops!

 Substituting egg with pumpkin puree not only solves the cakey cookie problem but also imparts ample of pumpkin taste to the cookies!

 Easy pumpkin chocolate chip cookies from scratch: